samyilin/dotfiles/README.md

 ## Non-assumptions

 1. You are running GNU/Linux.
-I try to use programs that are not GNU-specific.
 Tested on Busybox ash.

 2. You have bash as your interactive shell.
 If you don't have bash in your system, then .profile is loaded only.
 If you do use bash, then: